ME3Tweaks/ME3TweaksModManager/documentation/alternates.md

 This altfile allows the user to select if they want branding on the splash screen in ME3's SP Controller Support mod.
 This is acheived by setting the condition to `COND_MANUAL`, and specifying the operation is `OP_SUBSTITUTE`.
 The file that will be installed instead is defined in `AltFile` and will be installed to `ModFile`.
 It also specifies an image asset to show the user named `alt_nobranding.jpg`, which is located in the M3Images folder.
 It is displayed at a height of 221px.

 ## altdlc specification
 altdlc allows you to add a folder of files to a CustomDLC based on the installed game state.
 You can alternatively add an entire Custom DLC folder to the game using this specification, or using multilists you can cherry pick files from multiple folders to add to your DLC folder.
-The altdlc descriptor is mainly used for for automatically applying compatibility packs if your mod has known incompatibilities with another, as you can detect that and automatically reconfigure your mod to work around it.
+The altdlc descriptor is mainly used for automatically applying compatibility packs if your mod has known incompatibilities with another, as you can detect that and automatically reconfigure your mod to work around it.
 You can also have manual options to allow users to add their own developer-provided options, like lower resolution asset files.

 The altdlc descriptor only works on the CUSTOMDLC job.